Lillian Roth: Autobiographies

 Roth wrote her autobiography I'll Cry Tomorrow with author-collaborator Gerold Frank in 1954, and a softened version of the story became the basis of a hit film of the same title the following year, starring Susan Hayward, who was nominated for an Academy Award.
 The book became a bestseller worldwide and sold more than seven million copies in 20 languages, and the film renewed the public's interest in Roth.
 She recorded four songs for the Coral label (the first commercial recordings of her career), which were followed by an LP for Epic and another for Tops.
 She also headlined a vaudeville revival at the Palace Theatre on Broadway.
 A highlight of her act was an imitation of Hayward's imitation of Roth singing "Red, Red Robin".

 In 1958, Roth published a second book, Beyond My Worth, which was not as successful as its predecessor.
 Roth tried to reinvent herself as a major concert and nightclub performer.
 She appeared at venues in Las Vegas and New York's Copacabana and was a popular attraction in Australia.

 Personal life

-Roth was married six times: to aviator William C. Scott (Willie Richards), Judge Benjamin Shalleck, Mark Harris, Eugene J. Weiner, Edward Goldman (Vic) and Thomas Burt McGuire.
+Roth was married six times: to aviator William C. Scott, Judge Benjamin Shalleck, Mark Harris, security salesman Eugene J. Weiner, Edward Goldman (Vic) and Thomas Burt McGuire.
 Before her marriages, she was engaged to David Lyons, who died of tuberculosis.

 She divorced her first husband, William C. Scott, in 1932 after 13 months of marriage.

 She married her second husband, Judge Benjamin Shalleck, in 1933.
 They met when he heard a case she had brought disputing a garage bill, in which he ruled against her.
 Claiming that he objected to her career, she obtained a divorce in California in 1939.

 In 1947, she met McGuire, scion of Funk and Wagnalls Publishing Company at an Alcoholics Anonymous meeting.
 McGuire managed Roth until September 1963, when he sent her a note stating that their marriage was finished.